Ring of Gyges

 The Ring of Gyges /ˈdʒaɪˌdʒiːz/ (Γύγου Δακτύλιος, Gúgou Daktúlios, [ˈɡyːˌɡoː dakˈtylios]) is a hypothetical magic ring mentioned by the philosopher Plato in Book 2 of his Republic (2:359a–2:360d).
 It grants its owner the power to become invisible at will.
-Through the device of the ring, this section of the Republic considers whether a rational, intelligent person who has no need to fear negative consequences for committing an injustice would nevertheless act justly.
+Using the ring as an example, this section of the Republic considers whether a rational, intelligent person who has no need to fear negative consequences for committing an injustice would nevertheless act justly.

 The legends

 Gyges of Lydia was a historical king, the founder of the Mermnad dynasty of Lydian kings.
-Various ancient works—the most well-known being The Histories of Herodotus—gave different accounts of the circumstances of his rise to power.
+Various ancient works—the most well-known being The Histories of Herodotus—gave different accounts of the circumstances of his acquisition of power.
 All, however, agree in asserting that he was originally a subordinate of King Candaules of Lydia, that he killed Candaules and seized the throne, and that he had either seduced Candaules' Queen before killing him, married her afterwards, or both.

-In Glaucon's recounting of the myth, an unnamed ancestor of Gyges was a shepherd in the service of the ruler of Lydia.
+In the recounting of the myth by Glaucon (Plato's older brother, as a character of the Republic), an unnamed ancestor of Gyges was a shepherd in the service of the king of Lydia.
 After an earthquake, a chasm was revealed in a mountainside where he was feeding his flock.
 Entering the chasm, he discovered that it was in fact a tomb with a bronze horse containing a corpse, larger than that of a man, who wore a golden ring, which he then pocketed.
 He discovered that by adjusting the ring, he gained the power of invisibility.
 He then arranged to become one of the king's messengers as to the status of the flocks.
 Arriving at the palace, he used his new power of invisibility to seduce the queen, and with her help, murder the king, and become king of Lydia himself.

-The role of the legend in Republic
+The role of the legend in Plato's Republic

-In Republic, the tale of the ring of Gyges is described by the character of Glaucon, the brother of Plato.
+In the Republic, the tale of the ring of Gyges is described by the character of Glaucon, the brother of Plato.
 Glaucon asks whether any man could be so virtuous that he may resist the temptation of killing, robbing, raping, or generally doing injustice to whomever he pleased if he could do so remaining undetected.
 Glaucon wants Socrates to argue that it is beneficial for us to be just, independent of any consideration for our reputation.